Techture/weather-forecaster/README.md

 - hooks - to manage state
 - OpenWeather api - api key is provided for the review, and will be deleted when review is complete
-- geolocation api - to get user location and display their weather data
 - localStorage - to persist weather data on browser refresh

 ### Installation